wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 touch `availCycle` at all.
 The ordering of the two reads in fact makes little sense, contradicting what was said in `FilterCache`'s code comment.

+When `load()` and `store()` miss the filter cache, we call the underlying L1 cache's `access()` method and derive the timing of the block.
+The call procedure is quite standard.
+In order to make the locking protocol happy, we define a dummy MESI state in the stack, and include a pointer to that state in the `MemReq` object.
+The locking protocol will access this dummy variable in `CheckForMESIRace()` and `class MESTBottomCC`'s `processAccess()`.
+For `CheckForMESIRace()`, the check will always pass without entering the if branch body, since filter cache races do not change this dummy state (we have other methods for dealing with that; see below).
+For `processAccess()`, the state will be set accordingly, but we discard the value anyway, since filter cache encodes state and address tag using `rdAddr` and `wrAddr` rather than traditional "tags and states".
+Furthermore, the member variable of filter cache object, `filterLock`, is passed as the filter cache's invalidation lock in the `MemReq` object.
+This lock is passed in acquired state, and will be released by `startAccess()` immediately to allow pending invalidations on the L1 to proceed (`filterLock` is first checked on L1 invalidation).
+After the underlying `access()` returns, the `filterLock` will be re-acquired to block invalidations on the filter cache and L1 cache.